-- 1.4.1 The objectives of the Code are to ensure that: - (a) CSPs capture and provide details of the Customer's choice of a Listed Entry, Unlisted Entry or where offered, Suppressed Address Entry; - (b) CSP's take reasonable steps to provide their Customers with sufficient information about the use of PNCD data; - (c) the rights and obligations of Participants regarding the transfer, use, disclosure and storage of PNCD in the IPND are clear; - (d) agreed uniform procedures and formats are followed when PNCD is transferred to the IPND Manager by Data Providers; - (e) agreed uniform procedures and formats are followed when PNCD is transferred from the IPND Manager to Data Users; - (f) procedures treat Data Providers on an equitable basis; - (g) procedures treat Data Users within the same Approved Purpose category on an equitable basis; - (h) procedures do not detract from Customers' rights with regard to security and privacy of personal information; - Customers have a process by which they can access their PNCD; - (j) procedures and processes maximise data accuracy and efficiency through the cooperation of all Participants; and - (k) PNCD that is transferred to, stored in, used and disclosed from, the IPND is secure and adequately protected.
+- 1.4.1 The objectives of the Code are to ensure that: - (a) CSPs capture and provide details of the Customer's choice of a Listed Entry, Unlisted Entry or Suppressed Address Entry (where offered); - (b) CSP's take reasonable steps to provide their Customers with sufficient information about the use of PNCD data; - (c) the rights and obligations of Participants regarding the transfer, use, disclosure and storage of PNCD in the IPND are clear; - (d) agreed uniform procedures and formats are followed when PNCD is transferred to the IPND Manager by Data Providers; - (e) agreed uniform procedures and formats are followed when PNCD is transferred from the IPND Manager to Data Users and CSPs; - (f) Customers have a process by which they can access their PNCD; - (g) PNCD that is transferred to, stored in, used and disclosed from, the IPND is secure and adequately protected; and - (h) agreed procedures: - a. treat CSPs on an equitable basis; - b. treat Data Providers on an equitable basis; - c. treat Data Users within the same Approved Purpose category on an equitable basis; and

+- d. do not detract from Customers' rights with regard to security and privacy of personal information; - (i) processes maximise data accuracy and efficiency through the cooperation of all Participants.